 Garden Hill First Nation is located in the Island Lake region of Northern Manitoba.
 These isolated communities only have winter road access, making travel difficult.
-Between the three communities of Wasagamack, Garden Hill and St. Theresa Point there are 3 grocery stores available; The Northern Store.
-The community members of Garden Hill must travel to Stevenson Island to buy any groceries and must pay for a ferry ride and often a car to get there and back.
+Between the three communities of Wasagamack, Garden Hill and St. Theresa Point there is one grocery store available; The Northern Store.
+The community members of Garden Hill must travel across the lake to St. Theresa Point to buy any groceries and must pay for a ferry ride to get there and back.
 The food available in the Northern Store is often over priced as it must be flown in and the affordable food is often unhealthy.